Harvard Deferred Acceptance Rate

 There are a couple of reasons why you should send a letter expressing your continued interest.

 In the first place, it gives the institution an up-to-date account of your achievements since you first submitted your application.
 Do you want to win a major science fair?
 Win the state championship for a third straight year?
 When are you going to put the finishing touches on the concerto you’ve been working on for the past four years?
-Make sure that the admissions committee is aware of this!
+Make sure that the admissions committee is aware of all of these.

 Writing a college letter on a table.